bm2801ra/Cleaning-data-and-the-skies/README.md

 🌍 Geospatial Heatmap

-Using Matplotlib and Folium:
+Using Matplotlib:

 • Created a matrix-based heatmap from average ozone concentrations pivoted by site coordinates.
-• Built an interactive Folium map highlighting sites reporting > 0.04 ppm—visually flagging regions of concern.
+• Built an interactive heatmap highlighting sites reporting > 0.04 ppm—visually flagging regions of concern.
 • Plotted with color gradients to reflect intensity, revealing geographical clusters.